oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-20-additional-properties.md

   /
 ```

-> To implement this test it is deemed sufficient to validate the CSAF document against a "strict" version schema that
+> To implement this test it is deemed sufficient to validate the CSAF document against a "strict" version schema that has all references integrated
-> has all references integrated and sets `additionalProperties` to `false` for every key of type `object`.
+> and sets `additionalProperties` respectively `unevaluatedProperties` to `false` at all appropriate places to detect additional properties.

 *Example 1 (which fails the test):*